BPYap/BERTSel/README.md

   MODEL_DIR - Path to model directory.

   TEST_TSV - Filename of the testing data in .tsv format.
 Each line should have two items (question, indices) separated by tab.
-  "indices" are list of indices of the possible answers in the answer_pool.
+  "indices" are list of indices (comma-separated) of the possible answers in the answer_pool.

   ANSWER_POOL - Path to the .txt file containing list of answer candidates separated by newline.